All About Marriage Counselling

 The biggest reason that people don’t get the results they want is that they don’t put in the necessary effort, but it may also come down to a lack of financial resources, or a complete disconnection of goals and communication on one side of the relationship.
 Mutual respect and motivation are minimum requirements for success.
 You can read more about getting the most out of therapy sessions here.

 The process typically starts with an assessment of the relationship, either informal or formal.
 One of our favourite methods for this is the Gottman Relationship Checkup, based on the work of Drs.
 John and Julie Gottman.
 They have a high focus on building foundations for strong marriages, and the Checkup includes an interview with both members of the couple and a psychologist, as well as an online assessment.

 Next is when the therapist meets with each person individually, if they would like to do that.
 This includes getting information on previous relationships, and some family history in order to build a better context database.

 Step 3 is where we roll up our sleeves, in order to work on skills-based content that has been discovered during the previous assessment phase.
-After that, it’s time to enter into more active treatment, based on any “red flags” we’ve found – this entails heavy work in those areas, leading to corrections and hopefully, lasting changes.
+After that, it’s time to enter into more active treatment, based on any “red flags” we’ve found – this entails heavy work in those areas, leading to corrections and, hopefully, lasting changes and a healthy relationship.

 If you would like to talk to us about Marriage Counselling (or any other therapy in Calgary) then reach out today.